-Still, why is it so important to maintain the archives?
-The archives preserve our history, as well as tons of interesting facts (like how Mark Twain went bankrupt).
-Furthermore, as a resident of New York, the archives are personal to you.
-The DORIS can trace NY ancestry and history back hundreds of years, all of which would not be possible without the partnership of the New York Archival Society.
-Below are just a few of the many projects that the Society has been able to complete so far.
-Click the pictures to enlarge them
+Why is it so important to maintain the Municipal Archives?
+The archives preserve our history, as well as tons of interesting records (like those documenting how Mark Twain went bankrupt).
+Researchers can trace family and City history back hundreds of years, which would not be possible without the partnership of the New York Archival Society.
+Below are just a few of the many projects that the Society has supported.

 Lindbergh-Hauptmann Case Papers